 All products are packaged by just little ole me so please allow up to three weeks to receive your purchase (up to six weeks for international orders depending on customs!).
 I print on demand and sometimes it can take two weeks for my printers to have the prints available to package and mail.
 I try to send orders out at the beginning of each week, but sometimes life has hiccups.

-Prints are sent via first class mail and first class international with insurance.
-Pins are sent the same way without insurance.
+Prints are sent via priority mail and first class international.

 Refunds or Exchanges